korrmet/ytk/readme.md

 * pipelined architecture support

+* service-orientied architecture support

 * modularity support

 * dependency-based initialization system

 # Limitations #

-* to use whole library as base of your project be sure that the projectg is fully deterministic, because you can't load externl code
+* to use whole library as base of your project be sure that the projectg is fully deterministic, because you can't load external code

 * there is no any hardware specific tools, you should write it yourself.

 * when you use isolated parts of the library, mind that it isn't thread safe

+* there is no threads

 # Approach #